- The Ohio State University Moritz College of Law, J.D., 2018

 - U.S. District Court for the Southern District of Ohio

 Prior to law school, Brigid worked as a researcher in chemistry and biology laboratories developing treatments for neurological disorders.
-She also was a university laboratory instructor for science majors at the University of Notre Dame and the University of Texas at San Antonio.
-She earned her bachelor's degree summa cum laude in chemistry from Texas A&M Corpus Christi, her master's degree in biochemistry from the University of Notre Dame and completed two years of doctoral work in neurobiology at the University of Texas at San Antonio.
+She was a university laboratory instructor for science majors at the University of Notre Dame and the University of Texas at San Antonio.
+She earned her bachelor's degree summa cum laude in chemistry from Texas A&M Corpus Christi, her master's degree in biochemistry from the University of Notre Dame, and completed several years of doctoral work in neurobiology at the University of Texas at San Antonio before embarking on her legal career.